What is Mostel's Travels of Babar?

 No, the films and television series are the products of Corus Entertainment, Nelvana and The Clifford Ross Company.
 Raphael Mostel's Travels of Babar is a completely independent work, with all necessary permissions world-wide and in any language, as is the production he has created around it.

 How did this project start?

 Mr. S.T.
 Semba commissioned the music originally to accompany a Japanese CD release of a reading of text.
 Source Music, Inc. produced the recording for the Japanese CD release with the composer conducting.
-The original commission did not include performance rights, which were obtained separately by the composer.
-In fact, the first performance in the original French was presented by Source Music, Inc. with Laurent de Brunhoff (Jean de Brunhoff's eldest son) narrating — as can be seen in the opening clip of video excerpts from the run of performances of the prior, non-HD production in three languages presented by Source Music, Inc.
+The original commission did not include performance rights.
+These rights, world-wide and in any language, were obtained separately.
+The first performance of Mostel's Babar in the original French was presented by Source Music, Inc. and was narrated by Jean de Brunhoff's eldest son, Laurent de Brunhoff, who himself is the author/artist of almost 50 subsequent books featuring his father's Babar character.

 Does Mostel's Travels of Babar use the Random House book edition of The Travels of Babar?

 No, Mostel uses the original Le Voyage de Babar of Jean de Brunhoff.
-The performances in English will use the new, updated translation created especially for Raphael Mostel's work by noted author Phyllis Rose.
+The performances in English use the new, updated translation created especially for Raphael Mostel's work by noted author Phyllis Rose.
 Rose also happens to be the wife of Laurent de Brunhoff.
-Both she and the now-93-year-young Laurent de Brunhoff are planning to attend the French-language performance Friday November 2nd, 2018 at 7 PM

 For reviews, photos, and other info about the Berliner Philharmoniker's World Premiere of the new production please click here

 For more about Source Music, Inc. please click here